-There is a need for a front desk receptionist to work with insurance vendors and companies for assurance of family dental patient obligation and appropriate reimbursements.
+There is a need for a front desk receptionist to work with insurance vendors and companies to assure family dental patient obligations and appropriate reimbursements.
 The office assistant can also help in contacting insurance companies about any unclear issues.

 • Overseeing the storage of patients’ records physically and digitally to comply with available health guidelines.

 • Ensuring the safety and privacy of patients’ records as per the applicable laws and regulations.

 • Participating in the hiring, training, and managing of people who want to be part of the front desk team.

 • Reporting inventory issues with patients to the senior management or hygienist.

 If you’re looking for a full-time position as an office assistant or manager in the dental industry, then you’re in the right place.

 As the largest dental job board, we connect more than 850,000 job seekers with over 70,000 employers.

 The process of looking for a job with us involves building a profile and searching and applying for jobs online or using a mobile phone.

 We make it possible to search for dental jobs using different parameters like specialty, location, and position.
 And you can receive real-time job alerts.
 If you need a little help getting started, our FREE Ultimate Dental Job Seeker Guide is packed with tips and best practices to help you find a job you love.